Antisemitism in China

 Antisemitism in the People's Republic of China is mostly a 21st-century phenomenon.
 There is little evidence of antisemitism in China in historical sources.
 During the Reform and Opening Up period, academics noted that the spread of philosemitism, which depicts Jews as naturally intelligent and financially savvy, gained traction in the popular press.
-In the 2020s, antisemitic conspiracy theories in China began to spread and intensify.
+In the 2020s, antisemitic conspiracy theories began to spread and intensify in China.
 While there is not a large Jewish diaspora in China, much of the antisemitism is claimed by some to come from Chinese nationalists and anti-Israel leftists, as part of a reaction against supposed foreign encirclement and influence, although the link between anti-Israel sentiment and antisemitism is debated.
 Some Chinese people believe in antisemitic tropes that Jews secretly rule the world.

 History

-Public consciousness of Jews in China has a variety of historical influences.
+Public consciousness about the presence of Jews in China has a variety of historical influences.
 Academic Eric Reinders of Emory University states that these include "Protestant missionaries, Jews as a model for Chinese immigrants, Japanese anti-Jewish articles circulated in China in the 1930s, the presence of European Jewish refugees in Shanghai, and the politics around Israel as a proxy of U.S. imperialism.
 According to Tuvia Gering, some early Chinese reformers such as Liang Qichao, Hu Shih, and Sun Yat-sen mixed racist remarks about Jews with admiration of the Zionist movement.
 Gering states that antisemitic conspiracy theories have historically been a useful tool for the government of the People's Republic of China against Western countries.

 Republic of China

+Stereotypes of Jews were present among intellectuals of the New Culture Movement.
+According to academic Yuang Marcus Liu, Republican-era intellectuals' privileging of Western ideas made them receptive to antisemitism.

 In the 1930s, the Jews of Harbin living under the Manchukuo puppet state of the Empire of Japan were the victims of antisemitism by elements of the Russian Fascist Party.
 The Japanese tolerated this antisemitic treatment.
 As a result, many Jews of Harbin fled to Shanghai under the Republic of China.